benkeen/js-error-logs/README.md

 The JS error logger has three parts:

 1. **log.js** - a standalone JS script that captures the error and submits the data via Ajax to...
-2. **/server/** - a nnumber of server-side scripts you can use to log the information.
+2. **/server/** - a number of server-side scripts to store the errors.
 You only need to pick one.
 I've provided three simple PHP scripts that handle the error in slightly different ways: store them in a MySQL Database table, log them using PHP's own error_log function and log them in a custom log file.
 But this list can be expanded to add server-side tracking in whatever language you want. *Fork away!* Each server-side logger folder contains a separate README providing a little more info.